jakecsells/galnet-discord-bot/README.md

 * https

 # Host Your Own Bot
+The bot is running on nodejs and discordjs.
+You can host this on any computer and it's very lightweight.

+## Requirements
+* discord.js
+* better-sqlite3
+* cron
+* https

+## Setup

 1. Pull the repo `git clone https://github.com/jakecsells/galnet-discord-bot.git`
 2. In the repo directory, run `npm update`
 3. Get your discord bot token https://discordapp.com/developers/applications/